MSE2202/Lab1/docs/MSEduino-assembly.md

     <img src="figs/surface_mount1.jpg" alt="surface mount 1" width="72%"/>

-11. Holding the part with a pair of tweezers or needle-nose pliers, reheat the solder and slide the part into place.
+11. Holding the component with a pair of tweezers or needle-nose pliers, reheat the solder and slide the part into place.
 The three legs (one soldered and two unsoldered) should straddle the pads.
 If the legs are not aligned properly aligned with the pads, reheat the pad/leg with solder and reposition.

     <img src="figs/surface_mount2.jpg" alt="surface mount 2" width="72%"/>